htmlburger/carbon-fields-docs/documentation/1-containers/1-usage.md

 # Usage

 A Container is a group of custom fields and display options.
 Containers are displayed on different parts of the backend, according to their type and display options.
+By default, all containers are visible on all entities based on their type (posts for `post_meta`, terms for `term_meta` etc.) and are editable by all users who can access the related edit screen.

 To create a new container you must specify a type and a title: